FAQ and Knowledge Base

 Copy / Backup Open Files and Databases Using the Volume Shadow Service

-Now you can copy and backup open files and databases with ViceVersa PRO 2.
-This includes Outlook files, Quicken databases, open SQL databases, documents, etc. ViceVersa PRO 2 is now fully integrated with the Volume Shadow Service (VSS) on Windows XP, Windows Server 2003 and Windows Vista.
+Now you can copy and backup open files and databases with ViceVersa PRO.
+This includes Outlook files, Quicken databases, open SQL databases, documents, etc. ViceVersa PRO is now fully integrated with the Volume Shadow Service (VSS) on Windows XP (all editions), Windows Server 2003 (all editions), Windows Server 2008 (all editions), Windows Server 2012 / 2016 / 2019 / 2022 (all editions), Windows Vista (all editions), Windows 7 (all editions), Windows 8 / 8.1 (all editions) and Windows 10 / 11 (all editions).

 How It Works